TudorHulban/hxgo/README.md

 ### Nodes

 A Node is the fundamental unit of hxgo.
-Every piece of UI — elements, text, attributes, widgets — ultimately resolves to a Node.
+Every piece of UI — elements, text, attributes, CSS, widgets — ultimately resolves to a Node.
 Nodes form a tree that mirrors the structure of the resulting HTML.

 Unified representation: all UI constructs reduce to a Node.
 Tree‑structured output: Nodes compose into hierarchical HTML.
 Pure values: Nodes contain no side effects or rendering logic.
-Render‑ready: Nodes serialize deterministically into HTML.
+Render‑ready: Nodes serialize deterministically into HTML or CSS.
 Nodes are the “atoms” of the language.

 A Node becomes HTML through a simple, predictable process: